sahtepetrucci/php-responsive-css-sprites/README.md

 # PHP Retina CSS Sprites Generator

 A responsive CSS sprites generator.
-Built to be used with Laravel models.
+Built to be used with Laravel models, but can be used separately.

 This tool uses **ImageMagick** library to generate a single sprite image based on a (database) collection entries.